ArrowDFMs/arrow-markets-sdk/README.md

 Inputs:
 ```
 Body: {
+    "order_type", // 0 for open long, 1 for close long, 2 for open short, and 3 for close short.
     "ticker", // String to indicate a particular asset ("AVAX", "ETH", "BTC", or "LINK").
     "expiration", // Date in "MMDDYYYY" format (e.g. "01252022" for January 25th, 2022).
     "strike", // Price at which contract becomes active at expiration.
     "contract_type", // 0 for call, 1 for put, 2 for call spread, and 3 for put spread.
     "quantity", // Number of contracts desired in the order.
+    "spot_price", // Current price of underlying assetas number.
+We recommend requesting this data from https://api.binance.com/api/v3/ticker/price?symbol={binance_symbol}.
     "price_history" // Price history of underlying asset in an array.
 We recommend requesting this data from https://api.coingecko.com/api/v3/coins/{crypto_id}/market_chart?vs_currency=usd&days=84.
 }
 ```
 Outputs:
 ```
 {
-    "option_price" // Current price of the option contract given the data from the "price_history" input.
+    "option_price", // Current price of the option contract given the data from the "price_history" input.
+    "greeks": {
+        "delta", // Sensitivity of an option’s price to changes in the value of the underlying.
+        "gamma", // Change in delta per change in price of the underlying.
+        "theta", // Measures time decay of price of option.
+        "rho", // Sensitivity of option prices to changes in interest rates.
+        "vega" // Change in value from a 1% change in volatility.
     }
+}
 ```
 \
-Get Recommended Option: `/get-recommended-strike`\
+Get Recommended Option: `/get-recommended-option`\
 Note: This currently only works with the speculation workflow.
 Hedging workflow is coming soon.\
 `GET` request\
 \
 Inputs:
 ```
 Params: {
-    "ticker", // String to indicate a particular asset ("AVAX", "ETH", "BTC", or "LINK").
+    "ticker", // String to indicate a particular asset ("AVAX", "ETH", or "BTC").
     "expiration", // Date in "MMDDYYYY" format (e.g. "01252022" for January 25th, 2022).
-    "forecast" // Forecasted price of the underlying asset (e.g. we might expect AVAX to reach $115, so we would pass 115)
+    "forecast" // Forecasted price of the underlying asset (e.g. we might expect AVAX to reach $115, so we would pass 115).
+    "spot_price" // Current price of underlying assetas number.
+    "price_history" // Price history of underlying asset in an array.
 }
 ```
 Outputs:
 ```
 {
+    "option": {
+        "strike" // Price at which contract becomes active at expiration.
+        "price", // Current price of the option contract.
         "contract_type", // 0 for call, 1 for put, 2 for call spread, and 3 for put spread.
         "greeks": {
-        "delta", // How sensitive the price of this option is to changes in the price of the underlying.
+            "delta", // Sensitivity of an option’s price to changes in the value of the underlying.
+            "gamma", // Change in delta per change in price of the underlying.
+            "theta", // Measures time decay of price of option.
-        "gamma", // How sensitive the price of this option is to reduction in the time to expiration on the scale of days.
+            "rho", // Sensitivity of option prices to changes in interest rates.
-        "theta" // A measure of the sensitivity of the option's delta wrt changes in the underlying price.
+            "vega" // Change in value from a 1% change in volatility.
         },
-    "option_price", // Current price of the option contract.
-    "strike" // Price at which contract becomes active at expiration.
+    }
 }
 ```
 \